asengupta/elden-ring-modding/anatomy-of-a-mod.md

   - General debugging and logging practices
   - Revisiting HKS: Triggering act() only Once in a SpEffect
   - Example: Blink Strike
+- Editing Armor Models
+  - Possible Issues
+    - Global Rotation
+    - No Weight Paint
+    - Rubber-banding armor in-game: Vertex Groups which do not have a corresponding bone
+    - Mod Example: Crucible Tree Knight armor with Crucible Axe Knight pauldrons
 - Resources and Links
   - Yabber / WitchyBND
   - UXM Selective Unpacker